Browser Setup Guide for Old or Slow Computers

 Reader View & Lite Versions — Faster Browsing

 Reader View strips heavy layout, embeds, and tracking widgets.
-Mobile or “lite” versions of content cut frameworks and ad slots even further.
+Moreover, mobile or “lite” versions of content cut frameworks and ad slots even further.
 On very old CPUs, these modes often make pages readable again.

 Cache & Storage Hygiene — Browser Setup Guide Essentials